Electric Motorbike, Electric Scooter, Electric Mopeds Guide

 Use can ride electric bikes where you can ride non-electric bikes including cycle paths/cycle ways.

-Electric Modpeds (electric scooters)
+Electric Mopeds (electric scooters)

 Electric mopeds and electric motor bikes fall under the same licence requirements as their petrol equivalents.
 What licence is required depends on what you want to ride as well as when you obtained your full car licence.